-Finally your leadership team wants to exclusively connect with all the teams at least once (Well, you wish!) for monthly review meetings.
+Finally, your leadership team wants to exclusively connect with all the teams at least once (Well, you wish!) for monthly review meetings.

 What are your current arrangements for this?
 Just a PBX?
 That’s not enough though.

-Relying on a technology of yesteryears could hinder the efficiency of your organizations’ processes, leading to retarded decision making, high cost for communication and low productivity.
+Relying on technology of yesteryears could hinder the efficiency of your organizations’ processes, leading to retarded decision making, high cost for communication and low productivity.

-Let’s see how unified communication servers (So called!) will solve these issues and make your decision making quicker, smarter and consistent, reduce telephony costs and boost employee productivity.
+Let’s see how unified communication servers (So-called!) will solve these issues and make your decision making quicker, smarter and consistent, reduce telephony costs and boost employee productivity.

 Still not clear?
 Here’s more…

-Basically, you use the same communication server to carryout different kinds of communications.
+Basically, you use the same communication server to carry out different kinds of communications.
 They may include outbound trunk calls, internal calls, sending SMS,

-instant messaging, linking your email to your voicemail, linking your SMS to your email, video calling, audio conferencing, accessing voicemail servers, using your mobile phone for deskphone calling and the list goes on.
+instant messaging, linking your email to your voicemail, linking your SMS to your email, video calling, audio conferencing, accessing voicemail servers, using your mobile phone for desk phone calling and the list goes on.

-Unified communications, as a concept came into this world long back (looong back) but most organizations could not adapt it then, that’s why you must be reading this now (who said techies can’t joke?).
+Unified communications, as a concept came into this world long back (long back) but most organizations could not adopt it then, that’s why you must be reading this now (who said techies can’t joke?).
 The reason being this amazing technology is more beneficial now than it was earlier.
-Now, majority of communications devices and protocols are IP (Internet Protocol) or SIP (Session Initiated Protocol) compliant.
+Now, the majority of communications devices and protocols are IP (Internet Protocol) or SIP (Session Initiated Protocol) compliant.
 So what?
 Well, so now communication got better, your voice calls can now be transmitted over as IP Packets.
 (Yes, you can Google it!)
 This increased the quality of voice and video communications.

-With IP at core of unified communications these are the top benefits you can offer your organization with: (And ask for some recognition!)
+With IP at the core of unified communications these are the top benefits you can offer your organization with: (And ask for some recognition!)